-Specific Objectives Contents List the concept of data structure and algorithm Describe the relationships between data structure and algorithm Illustrate the analysis of an algorithms in terms of complexity (space and time) Unit 1: Data Structure and Algorithm (7 hr)1.1.
-Data Structure and its Classification1.2.
-Algorithm and its Properties1.3.
-Relationship between Data Structure and Algorithm1.4.
-Analysis of an Algorithm: Asymptotic Notations Implement the stack operations Implement the evaluations of expressions 1.5.
-Rate of Growth 1.6.
-Concept of Abstract data type(ADT) 1.7.
+Specific Objectives Contents • List the concept of data structure and Unit 1: Data Structure and Algorithm (7 hr) algorithm 1.1.
+Data Structure and its Classification • Describe the relationships between data 1.2.
+Algorithm and its Properties structure and algorithm 1.3.
+Relationship between Data Structure and • Illustrate the analysis of an algorithms Algorithm in terms of complexity (space and time) 1.4.
+Analysis of an Algorithm: Asymptotic Notations • Implement the stack operations 1.5.
+Rate of Growth • Implement the evaluations of 1.6.
+Concept of Abstract data type(ADT) expressions 1.7.
 Stack 1.8.
 Operations on Stack: push() and pop() 1.9.
-Algorithms for push() and pop() operations
+Algorithms for push() and pop() operations 1.10.
+Stack as an ADT

-1.11.
+Revised/Effective 2079/80 1.11.
 Stack application: Evaluation of Infix, Postfix and prefix expressions Lab Work: Write a Program to Implement Stack operations.
-Write a Program to Implement Evaluations of expressions Define QUEUE and queue as ADT Differentiate the types of queues Write and execute the codes for queue operation on different types of queue Identify and debug the errors List the real applications of different types of queues Unit 2: QUEUES (4 hr) 2.10.
+Write a Program to Implement Evaluations of expressions Define QUEUE and queue as ADT Differentiate the types of queues Write and execute the codes for queue operation on different types of queue Identify and debug the errors List the real applications of different types of queues Unit 2: QUEUES 2.10.
 Introduction to Queue: Linear and Circular 2.11.
 Basic Operations on Queue: enqueue and dequeue 2.12.
 Algorithm of enqueue and dequeue 2.13.
 Queue as ADT 2.14.
 Double ended Queue 2.15.
 Priority queue 2.16.
-Applications of queue Lab Work: Write a Program that Implements Queue data structure Define the linked list Differentiate between array and linked list Differentiate the types of linked list and their nature Implement the operations of linked list Implement sparse matrix List out the applications of linked list Unit 3: Linked List (7 hr) 3.8.
+Applications of queue Lab Work: Write a Program that Implements Queue data structure Define the linked list Differentiate between array and linked list Differentiate the types of linked list and their nature Implement the operations of linked list Implement sparse matrix List out the applications of linked list Unit 3: Linked List 3.8.
 Introduction to Linked list 3.9.
-Array vs Linked List 3.10.
+Array vs Linked List: Single and double Linked List 3.10.
 Types of linked List: Single and double Linked List 3.11.
 Operations on Linked List: Creations of node, Insertion of node at the beginning and end of the list, deletions of node from beginning and end, insertion and deletion from specific position of list (Single and Double) 3.12.
 Algorithms for each operations of Linked List 3.13.
 Concept of Circular Linked List 3.14.
 Sparse Matrix and its use Lab Work: Write a Program that Implements single and double Linked List operations Memorize the concept of recursion List out the need of recursion Write and execute the codes for recursive program Identify and debug the errors UNIT 4: Recursion (3 hr) 4.5.
 Principle of recursion, Advantages and disadvantages of recursion.
 4.6.
 Implementation recursion on: Factorial, GCD, TOH and Fibonacci sequence 4.7.
 Comparison between recursion and iteration, recursion example 4.8.
 Applications of recursion Lab work: Write a Program that Implements Recursive functions